 - We could have used config values instead of constants for the rotation and scale values.
-This way, we could change them without having to recompile and even update them in real time by using the interactive console. - As we use the clock's DT for the rotations, they will benefit from time consistency 4).
+This way, we could change them without having to recompile and even update them in real time by pressing BackSpace.3) - As we use the clock's DT for the rotations, they will benefit from time consistency 4).
 Unfortunately, that won't be the case for the scales.
 (Which is usually something we really don't want!)